Dmitri Bystrolyotov

 Dmitri Aleksandrovich Bystrolyotov (January 4, 1901 – May 3, 1975) (Дмитрий Александрович Быстролётов) was a Soviet Russian intelligence officer, a polyglot, a writer and a Gulag prisoner.
 As a Soviet undercover operative, Bystrolyotov worked in Western Europe between World War I and II, recruiting and controlling several agents in Great Britain, France, Germany, and Italy.
 His greatest achievement was breaking into the British Foreign Office files years before Kim Philby, as well as procuring diplomatic ciphers of many of European countries.
 In the 1930s, he fell victim of Joseph Stalin's purges.
 Arrested by the NKVD on drummed up charges, he was tortured severely.
 While serving his term, he spent over 16 years in various Gulag camps.
-There, at great risk to himself, he wrote and smuggled his memoirs to the outside world, which were an indictment of the Communist Party of the Soviet Union's crimes against humanity.
+There, at great risk to himself, he wrote and smuggled his memoirs to the outside world.
+According to an account by Radio Free Europe, they were "an indictment of the Communist Party of the Soviet Union's crimes against humanity".

 Early life and career

-He was born to out-of-wedlock parents in the village of Aibory, in the Crimea, to Klavdiya Bystrolyotov, a provincial clergyman’s daughter.
+He was born to out-of-wedlock parents in the village of Aibory, in the Crimea, to Klavdiya Bystrolyotov, a provincial clergyman's daughter.
 In his memoirs, Bystrolyotov identifies his father as a vice-governor of Saint Petersburg and governor of Vitebsk, Count Alexander Nikolaevich Tolstoy, a brother of Aleksei Tolstoi.

-Raised in an impoverished foster family of aristocrats in Saint Petersburg, with the outbreak of the Russian Civil War, Bystrolyotov was first drafted into the White Army but after its defeat, he was recruited as a “sleeper” by the Cheka, the Soviet secret police.
+Raised in an impoverished foster family of aristocrats in Saint Petersburg, with the outbreak of the Russian Civil War, Bystrolyotov was first drafted into the White Army but after its defeat, he was recruited as a "sleeper" by the Cheka, the Soviet secret police.

 He was sent to the West with the flow of Russian refugees and he was activated after he settled in Prague.
-Capitalizing on his knowledge of several European languages and his aristocratic upbringing, he operated amid the upper layers of European societies and became one of the “Great Illegals”, a squad of outstanding Soviet spies who worked undercover in Western countries between World War I and II.
+Capitalizing on his knowledge of several European languages and his aristocratic upbringing, he operated amid the upper layers of European societies and became one of the "Great Illegals", a squad of outstanding Soviet spies who worked undercover in Western countries between World War I and II.

 With the growing threat of fascism and nazism, Bystrolyotov successfully hunted for Italian and German military secrets.
 He also stole British secrets for the Soviets years before Kim Philby and made Stalin privy to the contents of French, Italian, Swiss, and American diplomatic cables.

 The modus operandi of Bystrolyotov involved seduction and recruitment of women as Soviet agents, among them a French diplomat, a German countess, and a Gestapo officer.
-As a result, he provided Stalin with minutes of Hitler’s meetings with Western diplomats, as well as German, Italian, Spanish, British and French diplomatic.
+As a result, he provided Stalin with minutes of Hitler's meetings with Western diplomats, as well as German, Italian, Spanish, British and French diplomatic communications.